lateralblast/oort/README.md

 firmware information.
 It returns the versions of firmware (top most is the current) and their URLs.
 It can also download the firmware to a local repository if needed.

+Features:

+- Get a list of available system firmware for particular model(s)
+- Get a list of available XCF firmware for particular M series model(s)
+- Download system firmware for particular model(s)
+- Download XCF firmware for particular M series model(s)
+- Get a list of firware for Emulex or QLogic Fibre Channel adaptor(s)
+- Get a list of firmware for disks(s)
+- Extract version information from system firmware download
+  - Useful for documentation
+  - Can be used in conjunction with [https://github.com/lateralblast/sice](sice) script to update firmware
+- Search Oracle Solaris patchdiag.xref patch list (Solaris 10 and earlier)
+- Create a local repository of patches

 License
 -------